TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurevmwaresolution/problemscopingques-connectivityissuesaccessservicesrunningintheprivatecloud1.md

             "id": "ipaddress",
             "order": 3,
             "controlType": "textbox",
-            "displayLabel": "What is the IP address you have a problem connecting toto?", "required": false
+            "displayLabel": "What is the IP address you have a problem connecting to?", "required": false
         }
             ]